ES-Six/LittleShark/README.md

 # LittleShark
-EPITECH Wireshark lite network security project
+EPITECH network security project : Wireshark like

 A wireshark like project with basic network stack recode